firehol/blocklist-ipsets/README.md

 Source is downloaded from [this link](http://www.voipbl.org/update/).

-The last time downloaded was found to be dated: Mon Jun  1 21:18:26 UTC 2015.
+The last time downloaded was found to be dated: Tue Jun  2 01:27:11 UTC 2015.

 The ipset `voipbl` has **10350** entries, **10759** unique IPs.